planttheidea/crio/README.md

 Bottom line, I support each one of these projects to the fullest because they are trying to create immutability in JavaScript, just with different approaches.

+#### Are there any drawbacks?

+Indeed ... performance, although it is thankfully controllable. **crio** leverages native code whereever possible, basically creating a wrapper around native functions rather than attempting to rewrite them, however the act of freezing the object by Object.freeze recursively can slow things down.
+The control of when objects should be auto-frozen is in your hands, though, so you could easily set things up to auto-freeze in development but not in testing or production.

+Additionally, interally crio performs a deep clone of your object so that you can continue using it outside of crio without worry of the pointer being frozen.
+As with any deep clone, this can have a performance impact (especially if creating or modifying a crio in a loop).
+There are techniques to optimize this, and they are covered in the [API](API.md).

 #### Browser support

 The only requirement is that your browser has a proper ES5 environment, which you can mostly shim with something like [es5-shim](https://github.com/es-shims/es5-shim), however certain things like Object.defineProperty cannot be shimmed, so IE8 and below cannot be supported.